This is Not a Sequel: Chapter 1

 “Oh.”

-Lady picked up the tablet.
-She held it up like evidence.
+She held the tablet up like evidence.
 “It’s like the author just said, ‘oh look at the time.
 Let’s call it.’
 Guess that’s what I get for listening to a BookTok recommendation.”

 Ryder finally lifted his eyes.